 When people talk about "popping cherries," it generally tends to mean a) someone is doing something for the first time, or b) someone's hymen has popped.
-Thing is, the hymen, when it is present or partially present, isn't deep inside the vagina: it's just a very thin membrane -- and for women who menstruate, with at least micro-openings -- around the very inside of the vaginal opening.
+Thing is, the hymen, when it is present or partially present, isn't deep inside the vagina: it's just a very thin folds of mucous tissue -- and for people who menstruate, with at least micro-openings -- around the very inside of the vaginal opening.
 And unless it's fully intact (in which case a person can't put fingers inside the vagina, since the hymen would then be blocking that opening), you're not likely to feel it with your fingers, since it blends into the vaginal opening.

 In addition, hymens don't "pop."
-They can be torn or broken when fully or mostly intact if someone is being very forceful, but most women's hymens simply wear away over time gradually, due to a combination of hormones in puberty, vaginal discharges and menstruation, masturbation, general physical activity, and yep, vaginal sex.
+They can get small tears if is a person is tense or a partner is rough during intercourse but most hymens simply wear away over time gradually, due to a combination of hormones in puberty, vaginal discharges and menstruation, masturbation, general physical activity, and yep, vaginal sex.

-A lot of straight guys -- especially younger guys, unfamiliar with female anatomy, who also more often have sexual partners who don't speak up about what feels good, don't feel like they can speak up, or perhaps even know for themselves yet what DOES feel best -- have the idea that the vagina is what sex is all about for women, when in truth, for most women, that's just not the case.
-Because for plenty of men, sticking things into the vagina is what feels good for THEM, it's often assumed that's also what feels best for most women, but it's not.
-Even with sexual intercourse, for instance, while most men will reach orgasm that way, most women will not.
+A lot of straight guys -- especially younger guys, unfamiliar with vaginal anatomy, who also more often have sexual partners who don't speak up about what feels good, don't feel like they can speak up, or perhaps even know for themselves yet what DOES feel best -- have the idea that the vagina is what sex is all about for people with vaginas, when in truth, for most of those people, that's just not the case.
+Because for plenty of men, sticking things into the vagina is what feels good for THEM, it's often assumed that's also what feels best for most people with vaginas, but it's not.
+Even with sexual intercourse, for instance, while mostpeople with penises will reach orgasm that way, most people with vaginas will not.

-Plenty of women do enjoy manual sex with vaginal entry, but even those who do will usually only really enjoy it when paired with clitoral manual sex, since the clitoris IS the part of the female genitals that's our real sexual organ: it's got more sensory nerve endings than even the penis does, while most of the vagina has almost nada, so you can see where the error is in making everything vaginal.
+Plenty of people with vaginas do enjoy manual sex with vaginal entry, but even those who do will usually only really enjoy it when paired with clitoral manual sex, since the clitoris IS the part of the genitals that's our real sexual organ: it's got more sensory nerve endings than even the penis does, while most of the vagina has almost nada, so you can see where the error is in making everything vaginal.

 Best bets?
 1. Keep a bottle of lube around if you're going to have manual sex that involves inserting your fingers, and ideally, use latex gloves.
-It's not just about safety -- though if a woman is getting abraded: that ups infection risks for her -- both of those things tend to make manual sex with insertion feel a whole lot nicer for women on the receiving end, and them feeling great is supposed to be the goal, no?
+It's not just about safety -- though if a person with a vagina is getting abraded: that ups infection risks for her -- both of those things tend to make manual sex with insertion feel a whole lot nicer for people on the receiving end, and them feeling great is supposed to be the goal, no?

 2. Go slow with the finger insertion.
-Remember that physiologically, for women, our most sensitive part of our genitals isn't our vaginas: it's out clitorises.
-Manual sex with insertion can feel nice, for sure, but for a majority of women, it won't all by itself, and plenty of women may not like it at all, particularly if their clitorises aren't also engaged, and paid plenty of attention before any vaginal insertion.
+Remember that physiologically, for people with vaginas, our most sensitive part of our genitals isn't our vaginas: it's out clitorises.
+Manual sex with insertion can feel nice, for sure, but for a majority of people with vaginas, it won't all by itself, and plenty of them may not like it at all, particularly if their clitorises aren't also engaged, and paid plenty of attention before any vaginal insertion.
 Pay attention to taking lots of time before your fingers go in to be sure your partners really are highly aroused.
 For the most part, if you can easily feel someone's cervix, they're just not very sexually aroused.